yimeantw/Login-Gmail-Automatically/README.md

 # Login-Gmail-Automatically
 This code is used Python3 to implement.
-This application is able to use on chrome brower and the enviroment is ubuntu you need put chromedriver into the path"/home/brook/python3/chromedriver" The chromedirver is only used to chrome browser.
+This application is able to use on chrome brower and the enviroment is ubuntu 16.04 you need to put the chromedriver into the path"/home/brook/python3/chromedriver" The chromedirver is only used to chrome browser.

+By doing Move "the file to /usr/bin directory sudo mv chromedriver /usr/bin" you can mask the path discription.
+Here is a thing, /usr/bin can not be accessed easily, except you have root authority.

 The following discriptions are the result of this app